How You Will Be Notified

 If you do not agree:

 - You can appeal the findings before the sixty (60) days is up.
 An appeal can be addressed in multiple ways.
 You can work with the auditor and their supervisor to handle any outstanding factual issues and discuss points of law.
-This might include a conference with the supervisor or division director.
+This might include a conference with the supervisor, audit manager, or division director.
 If the appeal cannot be resolved, it will be referred for a formal hearing which results in a determination from the Commissioner of Taxes.
 This process can take a year or longer.

-Explore our Audit FAQs to learn more.
+Review our frequently asked questions to learn more.